 Dermody Properties aligned with financial leader, Lazard Frères & Co as it continued to grow its coast-to-coast industry platform.

 Historical Joint Venture with CalSTRS

 Dermody Properties created a programmatic joint venture with the California State Teachers Retirement System (CalSTRS).
-CalSTRS, already an investor in the Lazard Frères Opportunity Fund, wanted to create its own national industrial portfolio and, of course, turned to Dermody Properties/DP Partners.
+CalSTRS, already an investor in the Lazard Frères Opportunity Fund, wanted to create its own national industrial portfolio and turned to Dermody Properties.
 At that time, it was the largest real estate transaction done in the history of CalSTRS.

 LogistiCenter℠ Concept is Born